-Computational and Hyperspectral Imaging
+Computational Spectroscopy and Imaging

 Compressive sampling represents a new approach to data acquisition.
-It exploits the fact that many of the commonly measured datasets are sparse, i.e. they can be expressed by only a few significant components in a well-chosen basis.
+It exploits the fact that many of the commonly measured datasets are sparse, i.e., they can be expressed by only a few significant components in a well-chosen basis.
 A typical example is a photograph, where a huge amount of information can be compressed via wavelet transformation into a small datafile (JPEG2000).
 Compressive sampling makes it possible to devise unconventional solutions to many problems, including imaging in “exotic” spectral areas.

 - The group leader Karel Žídek has been engaged in time-resolved laser spectroscopy and implementation of compressive sampling in laser spectroscopy on a long-term basis.
 He was awarded the Otto Wichterle Award in 2017 for his work in ultrafast femtosecond spectroscopy.

-The group uses well-equipped laser laboratories, featuring:
+The group uses well-equipped laser laboratories, including:

 - lasers (VIS to NIR) and incoherent light sources for VUV (160 nm) to far-IR